Skip to content

 Some behavioral patterns may reveal a lack of emotional intelligence.
 There are three anger styles in general:

 • Passive Anger.
 Kids tend to keep their feelings inside.
 They dismiss anger by trying to meet other people’s expectations.
 As a rule, such kids were told that being angry is bad.
-Consequently, they direct their emotions in other situations (playing computer games, for example).
-Such children often suffer from low self-esteem too.
+Consequently, they direct their emotions to other situations (playing computer games, for example).
+Such children often suffer from low self-esteem, too.

 • Aggressive Anger.
 It occurs when a kid cannot hold back.
-Also, too aggressive children have zero tolerance for frustration.
-They throw a tantrum, cry, can push you, and even break things.
+Also, children who are too aggressive have zero tolerance for frustration.
+They throw a tantrum, cry, push you, and even break things.
 In most cases, they copy their parents` unhealthy behavior.
-Some of them just need to do anger activities for kids.
-Thus, it’s highly recommended to learn healthy habits with the whole family.
+Some of them need to do anger activities for kids.
+Thus, learning healthy habits with the whole family is highly recommended.

 Anger Management Activities for Kids